AllenZ05/AllenZ05/README.md

 # Hi there :)

-**Seeking Summer 2024 Co-ops/Internships** :computer:<br>
-**Interested in software roles, anywhere in Canada or US** :canada: :us:<br> You can message me using the socials (preferably email) I've attached below.
-Always happy to talk and connect! :smile:

 ## About me
 I'm Allen, a first year Computer Engineering Student at the University of Waterloo. :school:<br>
 I've always had a ton of interests, and for the longest time, I didn't know what I wanted to do in the future. <br>